Surovikino penal colony hostage crisis

 On 23 August 2024, four prison inmates attacked the guards of the IK-19 Surovikino penal colony in Surovikino, in Volgograd Oblast of southern Russia and took hostages.

 Unconfirmed reports said the attackers were linked to the Islamic State.
 The attackers claimed they were taking revenge for the detained suspects in the Crocus City Hall attack in March 2024.

 Attack

 At 16:00, the assault on the colony began during a meeting of the colony’s disciplinary committee.
 The attackers took 12 hostages, including eight prison staff members and four inmates.
 Three prison employees were killed, while four other people were injured.
 At 16:58, the assault ended, with all hostages being rescued.
 The attackers were killed by snipers from the National Guard of Russia.
-In the aftermath of the attack, two prison employees died of their injuries in hospital, one after the attack on August 23, and another on August 26.
+In the aftermath of the attack, two prison employees died of their injuries in the hospital, one after the attack on August 23, and another on August 26.